About

 Terminology

-Unix, BSD, GNU, and Linux are terms of increasing specificity:
+Unix, BSD, GNU, and Linux are terms of increasingly narrow specificity or scope:

 This site is located at https://crystallabs.io/.